Astrup Fearnley Museum of Modern Art

-The Astrup Fearnley Museum of Modern Art is a privately owned contemporary art gallery in Oslo in Norway.
+The Astrup Fearnley Museum (Astrup Fearnley Museet) is a privately owned contemporary art museum in Oslo in Norway.
 It was founded and opened to the public in 1993.
 The collection's main focus is the American appropriation artists from the 1980s, but it is currently developing towards the international contemporary art scene, with artists like Jeff Koons, Richard Prince, Cindy Sherman, Matthew Barney, Tom Sachs, Doug Aitken, Olafur Eliasson, and Cai Guo-Qiang.
 The museum holds 6-7 temporary exhibitions each year.
-Astrup Fearnley Museum of Modern Art collaborates with international institutions and produces exhibitions that travel worldwide.
+Astrup Fearnley Museum collaborates with international institutions and produces exhibitions that travel worldwide.
 In 2012 the museum moved to two new buildings designed by Renzo Piano in Tjuvholmen.